132nd-vWing/OPERATION-SOCHI/README.md

 ## SITUATION
 1) After the successful annexation of the Cremea peninsula, Russia has turn its eyes towards the countries to its Southern border.
-A NATO taskforce was deployed to the Caucasus to reinforce and hopefully deter the russians of hostilities.<br>
+A NATO taskforce was deployed to the Caucasus to reinforce and hopefully deter the russians of hostilities.

-2) However two days ago hostilities broke with a series of clashes between Russian and NATO aircraft, as wel as a ground offensive into Azerbaijan. <br>
+2) However two days ago hostilities broke with a series of clashes between Russian and NATO aircraft, as wel as a ground offensive into Azerbaijan.

-3) NATO intelligence warns that Russian armed forces are setting up an offensive into Abkhazia through the SOCHI district.<br>
+3) NATO intelligence warns that Russian armed forces are setting up an offensive into Abkhazia through the SOCHI district.

 4) Due to tactical situation and expected difficulties in defending the Abkhazian western coastal area, NATO HQ has authorized a preemptive assault.

 ## MISSION OBJECTIVES:
 1) Deny the enemy of the SOCHI airbase by seizing surrounding key tactical terrain features

-3) Degrade enemy ground forces combat strength, command and control and overall troops balance
+2) Degrade enemy ground forces combat strength, command and control and overall troops balance

-4) Hold the secured area against enemy counter attacks and shape conditions for further offensive operations in the area.
+3) Hold the secured area against enemy counter attacks and shape conditions for further offensive operations in the area.

 ## METHOD
 1) Execute a ground offensive to seize and secure objectives SUSHI, NOODLES and WASABI with end-state holding at least one armored platoon on a defensive position on each objective